Building for the Web

 Disabling ESC to Quit

-For the Emscripten version of your games, you may also want to disable the functionality where the ESC button exits the game.
+For the Emscripten version of your games, you may want to disable the functionality where the ESC button exits the game.
 This is particularly the case for labs 9 through 12, which capture the mouse in the browser window.
 To get mouse control back, the user has to press ESC, which would mean the game would end.
 You can compile out this code on Emscripten using #ifndef __EMSCRIPTEN__

 .
 It will look something like this: